 Recipe Tips & Notes

-- While we made these jalapeños we have made them with other peppers from our garden.
-You could poblano and even banana peppers prepared this way.
+- While we made these with jalapeños we have also made them with other peppers from our garden.
+You could use poblano or even banana peppers and prepare them this way.

-- Sometimes we stuff them with string cheese.
+- Sometimes we stuff them with mozzarella sticks.
 Check out my hubby’s easy jalapeno poppers post to make them this way.
 It’s a bit easier and super tasty too.

 - Baking times my vary depending on how big and thick the peppers are.
 Also how thick or thin the bacon is.
 You just want the peppers to be soft enough and the bacon as crispy as you like it.
 Again you can place it under the broiler if you want it crispier.